rafafelixphd/AgentForger/docs/create-agent.md

 # How to Create a New Agent

 ## Overview
 Agents are specialized AI personas that provide consistent behavior and expertise.
-They use inheritance and structured response frameworks.
+They use structured response frameworks.

 ## Step 1: Create Agent Definition